Miami Water Quality at a Glance

 Miami-Dade Water and Sewer Department (WASD) is one of the largest public utilities in the United States, serving approximately 2.4 million residents across Miami and surrounding areas in Miami-Dade County.
 The system operates three major water treatment plants, manages over 8,500 miles of water mains, and delivers an average of 300 million gallons of water daily to this dynamic coastal metropolis.

 Unlike most American cities, Miami draws nearly all of its drinking water from the Biscayne Aquifer, a shallow groundwater system that lies just below the surface throughout southeastern Florida.
-This unique geological formation provides naturally filtered water but is highly vulnerable to contamination from surface activities, PFAS pollution, and saltwater intrusion.
-With average annual rainfall of approximately 60 inches, Miami benefits from regular aquifer recharging but faces increasing challenges from sea level rise, extreme weather events, and widespread chemical contamination.
-Miami has invested over $8.79 billion in its “Water and Sewer Capital Improvement Program” to upgrade infrastructure, improve resilience, and address emerging contaminants for future generations in this rapidly evolving coastal environment.
+This formation provides naturally filtered water but is vulnerable to contamination from surface activities, PFAS pollution, and saltwater intrusion.
+With average annual rainfall of roughly 60 inches, the aquifer is regularly recharged but faces growing challenges from sea level rise, extreme weather, and persistent chemicals.
+Miami has committed to a multi-year Capital Improvement Program totaling $8.79 billion7 to upgrade infrastructure and strengthen resilience.

 Miami Water Quality: Current Status & Contamination Concerns (2024-2025)